-- 1. Open Windows Explorer by selecting Start > Computer. - Double-click your hard drive designation.
+- Open Windows Explorer by selecting Start > Computer. - 2.
+Double-click your hard drive designation.
 The hard drive designation is typically Local Disk (C:). - 3.
-Using the hard drive path you recorded earlier, open the folder on your hard drive that contains the update. - 4.
-Double-click the file that has an .exe extension (for example, filename.exe). - The BIOS installation begins. - 5.
+Using the hard drive path you recorded earlier, open the folder that contains the update. - Double-click the file that has an .exe extension (for example, filename.exe).
+The BIOS installation begins. - 5.
 Complete the installation by following the on-screen instructions. - NOTE: After a message on the screen reports a successful installation, you can delete the downloaded file from your hard drive.